HELP SUPPORT MY MISSION

 Make a generous $5 donation and you will receive a complimentary e-book edition of LIGHT ON YOGA by yogic master BKS Iyengar.

 This Restorative Yoga Class features yoga poses that work deep into the connective tissue where we store past trauma, negative emotions and hold onto the past.
-This is an all-levels class, so whether this is your first time doing yoga or you are a devout practitioner, my yoga classes cater to everyone.
+This is an all-levels class, so whether this is your first time doing yoga or you are a devout practitioner, this class caters to everyone.

 It is always recommended to have a variety of yoga props nearby to assist you in your restorative yoga practice.
 I suggest to have a yoga strap, yoga blocks, wool blanket, yoga bolster or large pillows to give your body support in many of the restorative yoga poses presented in this podcast.
 If you do not have access to any of the yoga props recommended, I offer instructions to gain full expression of the yoga poses, without the aid of yoga props.